What is advisory variable universal life insurance (VUL)?

 A couple meet with their trusted financial advisor around the kitchen table.
 The advisor has explained the advisory variable universal life product to them, and they are considering its tax-favored benefits.

-If you need life insurance and are looking for a tax-favored way to invest money, then an advisory variable universal life policy may be right for you.
+If you need life insurance and are looking for a tax-favored way to invest money, an advisory variable universal life policy may be right for you.

 A variable universal life insurance policy (VUL) combines the potential higher rate of return of the financial markets, flexible premium payments, and lifelong permanent coverage.
 It has growth potential because the owner can choose from among a number of investment options, called subaccounts, in which to invest the cash value.
 A brand-new type of VUL was introduced in 2022 that makes it easy for your financial advisor to choose and manage your life insurance value as they would your other investments.